isotopp/isotopp.github.io/_posts/2020-06-08-waffle-house-index-of-tooling.md

 [![](/uploads/2020/06/waffle-house-index.png)](https://twitter.com/mipsytipsy/status/1268418428542443520)

 What is a [Waffle House Index](https://en.wikipedia.org/wiki/Waffle_House_Index#Levels)?
-> The Waffle House Index is an informal metric named after the Waffle House restaurant chain and is used by the Federal Emergency Management Agency (FEMA) to determine the effect of a storm and the likely scale of assistance required for disaster recovery.
+> The Waffle House Index is an informal metric named after the Waffle House restaurant chain and is used by the Federal Emergency Management Agency (FEMA) to determine the effect of a storm and the **likely scale of assistance required for disaster recovery**.

 A "Waffle House Index for Tooling" would be an indicator how bad the situation on the ground in an IT department is.
 Charity Majors suggest "CPU load alerts" as a tooling emergency indicator.